AndersDeath/diary2/000-current.md

 # 09 August - Wednesday - Yerevan - 314 day of immigration

 So, Today I had 2.5 hours tech interview with some company.
+It wasn't so good and nice.